CLC-UIowa/UptaneProject/documentation.md

 * **SendMetadataToPrimary**: Section 5.3.2.1 page 21-- "The Director generates new metadata representing the desired set of images to be installed on the vehicle...
 It then sends this metadata to the Primary..."
   * **Preconditions**:
+    * **The Director's out_primary field contains one Targets Metadata File**-- Section 5.3.2.1 describes how the Director directs installation of images, and on page 21 it notes that the metadata generated "includes Targets (Section 5.2.3), Snapshot (Section 5.2.4), and Timestamp (Section 5.2.5) metadata.
+It then sends this metadata to the Primary as described in Section 5.4.2.3."
+  	* **The Director's out_primary field contains one Snapshots Metadata File**-- see previous
+    * **The Director's out_primary field contains one Timestamp Metadata File**-- see previous
   * **Postconditions**:
+    * **The Primary ECU receives the metadata in its new_metadata field.**
   * **Frame conditions**:
+    * **Besides previously discussed postconditions, nothing else changes.**
 * **SendMetadataToSecondaries**: Section 5.4.2.6 page 25-- "The Primary SHALL send its latest downloaded metadata to all of its associated Secondaries."
 The standards document does not mandate that all metadata must be sent to all secondaries, just the minimum metadata needed for verification.
 However, the best practices document (page 43) says "it is RECOMMENDED that a Primary use a broadcast network, such as CAN, CAN FD, or Ethernet to transmit metadata to all of its Secondaries at the same time."
   * **Preconditions**:
+    * **The Director's out_primary field contains one Root Metadata File**-- Section 5.4.2.6 says "The metadata it sends to each Secondary MUST include all of the metadata required for verification on that Secondary.
+For full verification Secondaries, this includes the metadata for all four roles from both repositories..
+For partial verification Secondaries, this MAY include... at a minimum, ... only the Targets metadata file from the Director repository."
+As described in **SendMetadataToSecondaries**, this model assumes metadata broadcasting, where all metadata is broadcasted to all secondaries.
+This means that the latest copies of Root, Targets, Snapshot, and Timestamp should all be present.
+    * **The Director's out_primary field contains one Targets Metadata File**-- see previous
+    * **The Director's out_primary field contains one Snapshot Metadata File**-- see previous
+    * **The Director's out_primary field contains one Timestamp Metadata File**-- see previous
   * **Postconditions**:
+    * **The Secondary ECUs receive the metadata in their new_metadata fields.**
   * **Frame conditions**:
+    * **Besides previously discussed postconditions, nothing else changes.**
 * **FullVerification**: Described in section 5.4.4.2, page 29.
 Also, section 5.4.4, page 28 says "A Primary ECU MUST perform full verification of metadata.
 A Secondary ECU SHOULD perform full verification of metadata."
   * **Preconditions**:
+    * **The Director's out_primary field contains one Targets Metadata File**
+    * **The Director's out_primary field contains one Snapshot Metadata File**
+    * **The Director's out_primary field contains one Timestamp Metadata File**
+    * **The hashes and version of the current Snapshot Metadata match those specified in the new Timestamp Metadata.**
+    * **The new Targets metadata should contain a positive number of image hashes.**
+    * **The new Snapshots metadata should not reference Targets Metadata with an older version number.**
+    * **All new metadata should be a newer version than the current metadata for the corresponding role.**
+    * **The Targets Metadata version number should match the version number specified in the current Snapshot Metadata.**
+    * **Each Metadata must reach a threshold signature count from valid keys.**
+    * **Metata cannot have an expiration timestamp that is before the current time.**
   * **Postconditions**:
+    * **The ECU's current_metadata field is updated to the new metadata.**
   * **Frame conditions**:
+    * **Besides previously discussed postconditions, nothing else changes.**
 * **DoNothing**: Does nothing.
 Allows the system to loop on the final state.
 * **Init**: Currently, no initial state conditions are set.
 * **Trans**: There must be an operator applied between each pair of states.